rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ```
 <!-- tabs:end -->

-?> ***Note:*** We already pre-populate BIN number for BNI, Mandiri, CIMB, BCA, and other partner bank.
+?> ***Note:*** We already pre-populate BIN number for BNI, Mandiri, CIMB, BCA, and other partner banks.
 You can add the bank name as whitelist bins value.

 The sample Snap payment page with BIN Filter feature is displayed below.
 ![snap bin filter](./../../asset/image/snap-adv-bin-filter.png)

 ### Card Installment Payment
 #### Online Installment
 This is the type of installment where the Card Issuer and Acquiring Bank is the same entity.
-For example, if a customer makes an installment payment using BNI Card and the *Acquiring Bank* is also BNI.
+For example, if a customer makes an installment payment using BNI Card, then *Acquiring Bank* is also BNI.

-To activate the installment feature, merchant is required to have agreement with the bank.
+To activate the installment feature, you are required to have agreement with the bank.
 For online installments, the bank will issue special Merchant ID (MID) for installment.
 This installment MID is used to automatically convert the transaction into installments.
 Please consult Midtrans Activation Team for installment MID.
 If MID is ready, merchant simply needs to add the `installment` parameter.

 ```json
 ...